yplai/ECAT/README.md

 - Genotypes

-  We apply a burden test to group SNPs within each region and convert them to the format required by GEMMA.
+  We apply a binary collapsing method (burden test) to group SNPs within each region.
+For each clustered region, polymorphic sites are pooled within the region.
+If a strain that has at least one mutation among the sites within the boundaries of the region, the genotype of the strain within the region will be marked as having a mutation.
+We then convert them to the format required by GEMMA.

 ```
 python convert_gemma_format_region.py sample_30h_nonsyn.snp sample_30h_nonsyn_HI_region_15kwin20 > sample_30h_nonsyn_HI_region_gemma_15k
 ```